-Figure 25.
-A conceptual framework for locating developing countries within GVCs by size and distance from core markets, with examples
+Figure 5.4: A conceptual framework for locating developing countries within GVCs by size and distance from core markets, with examples

-Source: Authors calculations based on data from CEPII and WDI
+Source: Calculations based on data from CEPII and WDI.

-The evidence from cases studies small and remote and small and proximate states appears to support the discussion above.
+The evidence from cases studies of "small, remote" and "small, proximate" states appears to support the discussion above.
 Overall, country size does not appear to have been a significant barrier to GVC participation.
 Nicaragua and Macedonia are good examples of small countries that have achieved significant success in attracting FDI in the automotive GVC.
-Costa Rica and the Dominican Republic have also managed successful integration in GVCs in electronics, medical devices, and apparel.
+Costa Rica and the Dominican Republic have also managed successful integration into GVCs in electronics, medical devices, and apparel.
 Within SACU, too, Lesotho and to a lesser degree Swaziland have developed strong positions in global (and increasingly in regional) apparel value chains.
-By contrast, remote countries tend only to achieve GVC participation in two situations: i) where they are large and have significant internal markets to support integration in automotive and/or electronics GVCs in the assembly stages; ii) in mining and other commodity-oriented value chains.
+By contrast, remote countries tend only to achieve GVC participation in two situations: (i) where they are large and have significant internal markets to support integration in automotive and/or electronics GVCs in the assembly stages, and (ii) in mining and other commodity-oriented value chains.

-However, the cases of Nicaragua, Macedonia that follow, as well as the Dominican Republic and Costa Rica also highlight the limits that small countries face in deepening and upgrading their positions in GVCs, both of which rely in developing significant linkages to the domestic industrial base.
+However, the sections on Nicaragua and Macedonia that follow, as well as the cases of Dominican Republic and Costa Rica, highlight the limits that small countries face in deepening and upgrading their positions in GVCs, both of which rely in developing significant linkages to the domestic industrial base.
 For small countries, lack of domestic scale becomes a binding constraint; and, unlike countries with large domestic markets like China, they are cannot stipulate stringent local content requirements.
 Ironically, the enclave nature of traditional EPZs tends to aggravate the challenge of domestic integration and spillovers.

-Nicaragua case:
+Nicaragua case

-The ratification of NAFTA in 1992 increased foreign automaker presence in Mexico and dramatically boosted finished vehicle exports.
-In parallel, suppliers that had been producing in the U.S. border region of Mexico under the Maquiladora (export processing zone) program prior to NAFTA, pushed labor-intensive parts production farther into the interior of Mexico after NAFTA, both to serve local vehicle assembly plants and for export.
-The recent signing of CAFTA-DR has encouraged the expansion of the regional production network into Central America as well.
+The ratification of the North American Free Trade Agreement (NAFTA) in 1992 increased the presence of foreign automakers in Mexico and dramatically boosted finished vehicle exports.
+In parallel, suppliers that had been producing in the U.S. border region of Mexico under the Maquiladora (export processing zone) program prior to NAFTA pushed labor-intensive parts production farther into the interior of Mexico after NAFTA, both to serve local vehicle assembly plants and for export.
+The recent signing of the Dominican Republic-Central America Free Trade Agreement (CAFTA-DR) has encouraged the expansion of the regional production network into Central America as well.
 Nicaragua has been the most recent beneficiary of this dynamic.

-While Nicaragua is not generally considered among the safest of destinations for FDI due to political uncertainty and its business climate is relatively poor (ranked 119 of 189 economies in the 2014 World Bank 'Doing Business' rankings), the country has been able to leverage CAFTA-DR and other preferential trade agreements, along with low labor costs and a public safety / security environment better than its regional neighbors, to attract automotive FDI on a large scale.
+Nicaragua is not generally considered among the safest of destinations for foreign direct investment (FDI) due to political uncertainty and its relatively poor business climate (ranked 119 of 189 economies in the 2014 World Bank "Doing Business" rankings21).
+However, the country has been able to leverage CAFTA-DR and other preferential trade agreements, along with low labor costs and a better public safety/security environment than its regional neighbors, to attract automotive FDI on a large scale.
 Two thirds of Nicaragua's exports go to the United States, 10 percent of which are automotive wire harnesses.
-A great deal of this FDI was channeled through Nicaragua's free trade zones, which offer a completely tax and duty free environment for multinationals.
+A great deal of this FDI was channeled through Nicaragua's free trade zones, which offer a completely tax- and duty-free environment for multinationals.